 Gold retains its value not only in times of financial uncertainty, but in times of geopolitical uncertainty.
 It is often called the "crisis commodity," because people flee to its relative safety when world tensions rise; during such times, it often outperforms other investments.
 Its price often rises the most when confidence in governments is low.

 Gold should be an important part of a diversified investment portfolio because its price increases in response to events that cause the value of paper investments, such as stocks and bonds, to decline.
 Although the price of gold can be volatile in the short term, it has always maintained its value over the long term.
 Through the years, it has served as a hedge against inflation and the erosion of major currencies, and thus is an investment well worth considering.

-ALIA Jewellery is not only modern beautiful jewellery for every day, it is also a fantastic investment piece.
-It is definitely worth considering.
+ALIA Jewellery is not the only modern beautiful jewellery for every day, it is also the fantastic investment piece and it is definitely worth considering it.